 Moreover, you may also find that the home you fell in love with on your first viewing was rented to someone else, so it’s always a wise idea to have a backup.

 Make a Checklist

 While looking for a place to rent, make a checklist of the things to look for before heading out to view any available homes.
-Some of the questions you will need to have on your checklist include;
+Some of the questions you’ll need to have on your checklist may include:

-- Where is the home located?
-Is it convenient to get to school in traffic?
+- Where is the home located and is it convenient to get to school in traffic?

 - Does the home have adequate room for your furniture?